 I by no means wanting to scare people or put people off, but it doesn’t harm to share these experiences so others can also learn from them.

-What have been your biggest travel disasters and mishaps to date?
+What have been your biggest travel disasters and worst travel mishaps to date?

 Going Travelling Soon?
 Don’t forget these essentials!